-- 5. The Permit Holder must maintain the following records for activities done pursuant to this Permit: - (a) In relation to the clearing of native vegetation authorised under this Permit: - the location where the clearing occurred, recorded using a Global Positioning System (GPS) unit set to Geocentric Datum Australia 1994 (GDA94), expressing the geographical coordinates in Eastings and Northings; - (ii) the date that the area was cleared; - (iii) the size of the area cleared (in hectares); and - (iv) purpose for which clearing was undertaken. - (b) In relation to the revegetation and rehabilitation of areas pursuant to Condition 4 of this Permit: - the location of any areas revegetated and rehabilitated, recorded using a Global Positioning System (GPS) unit set to Geocentric Datum Australia 1994 (GDA94), expressing the geographical coordinates in Eastings and Northings; - (ii) a description of the revegetation and rehabilitation activities undertaken; and - (iii) the size of the area revegetated and rehabilitated (in hectares).
+- 7. The Permit Holder must maintain the following records for activities done pursuant to this Permit: - (a) In relation to the clearing of native vegetation authorised under this Permit: - (i) the location where the clearing occurred, recorded using a Global Positioning System (GPS) unit set to Geocentric Datum Australia 1994 (GDA94), expressing the geographical coordinates in Eastings and Northings; - (ii) the date that the area was cleared; - (iii) the size of the area cleared (in hectares): and - (iv) purpose for which clearing was undertaken. - (b) In relation to the revegetation and rehabilitation of areas pursuant to Condition 5(a), 5(b), 5(c) and 5(d) of this Permit: - (i) The location of any areas revegetated and rehabilitated, recorded using a Global Positioning System (GPS) unit set to Geocentric Datum Australia 1994 (GDA94), expressing the geographical coordinates in Eastings and Northings; - (ii) a description of the revegetation and rehabilitation activities undertaken; - (iii) the size of the area revegetated and rehabilitated (in hectares); and - (iv) the species composition, structure and density of revegetation and rehabilitation.